bibekluitel/JMON/README.md

  *    'isDeleted': false
  * })
 ```
+<b>Important</b> JMON supports JSON and Arrays of JSON.
+Other types will throw an error.
 ## Features

 - **set()**: This function can be used to change any value at any key or add a new {key:value} in the JMON object